101man/haskids_transl/week2.md

 Capitalization:  Whether words are capitalized or not matters!
 So, for example, red works fine as a color, but Red doesn’t work!

+There, the function is cute and the argument is elephant, so to figure out what that means you just replace x with elephant every time it shows up in the function definition for cute!

+{exemple : awesome et cute}

 ### L'import de module

 Un import permet d'utiliser un module dans notre code en indiquant au compilateur Haskell quel est son nom afin qu'il nous donne accès à ses fonctions.